potorocd/PESdata/README.md

     <img align="middle" src="https://github.com/potorocd/PESdata/blob/main/packages/readme/Upload_runs.png" alt="Upload runs"/>
 </p>

-### Section II - Compute 2D Histogram (computationally demanding part)
+### Section II - Compute histogram (computationally demanding part)
-This section serves for the generation of a labeled 2D array using data uploaded in **Section I**, which can be represented as a false-color plot in **Section III**.
+This section serves for the generation of a labeled 2D or 3D array using data uploaded in **Section I**, which can be represented as a false-color plot in **Section III**.
 In the case of tr-XPS data, the y-axis corresponds to the time domain, and the x-axis corresponds to the electron energy domain.
+The Momentum Microscope module provides the freedom to put any dimension on any axis.

-For tr-XPS data, the x-axis is described with two coordinates: 1) Kinetic energy – values taken from data files; 2) Binding energy calculated as ‘mono value – Kinetic energy - 4.5 (work function of spectrometer)’.
+For tr-XPS data, the x-axis is described with two coordinates: 1) Kinetic energy – values taken from data files; 2) Binding energy calculated as ‘mono value – Kinetic energy - work function of the spectrometer (4.5 eV as default for the WESPE module)’.
 The y-axis is described with one coordinate as default: ‘Delay stage values’/’Phase shifter values’ taken from data files.
 In the WESPE module, for static runs (no delay stage value data included in files), all electrons are assigned to delay stage values equal to the run number in ps.
 When T0 in **Section II** is ‘on’, the second coordinate called ‘Delay relative t0’ is created.
 The values are calculated as ‘time zero – delay stage values/phase shifter values’.

 <p align="center">
     <img align="middle" src="https://github.com/potorocd/PESdata/blob/main/packages/readme/Main_menu_II.png" alt="Main menu II"/>
 </p>

-#### Delay-energy map parameters
+#### Histogram parameters
 ***T0: ON/OFF*** – when the switch is on, the ‘Delay relative t0’ coordinate is created

 ***Kinetic energy/Binding energy*** – toggle determining energy coordinate for the first delay-energy map visualization; besides, it determines what energy coordinates are used for combining several individual runs (Binding energy coordinate is compensated for mono value change)